matheus-vieira/matheus-vieira.github.io/source/_questions_2025_github/question-37.md

 ---
 layout: question
-title: What is the purpose of GitHub Pages?
+title: What is GitHub Copilot?
 options:
-- Email services
+- Auto-pilot feature
-- Database hosting
+- Repository pilot
-- Code storage
+- AI-powered code assistant
-- Static website hosting directly from repositories
+- Flight simulator
-answer: 4
+answer: 3
-explanation: GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files from a repository and publishes them as a website, ideal for documentation and project pages.
+explanation: "GitHub Copilot is an AI-powered code completion tool that suggests code and entire functions in real-time."
 ---